Timeline to College

 - Submit applications for early deadlines; request testing agencies send pertinent test scores; check application status regularly.

-- Take SAT, ACT or Subject Tests, if necessary.
+- Take SAT or ACT, if necessary.

 - Maintain good study habits.